Yacht Keel Corrosion Repair Southampton

 Sandblasting to remove mill scale

-Symblast was appointed as contractors to work on a large metal sculpture as part of the Sculpture by the Lakes exhibition .
+Symblast was appointed as contractors to work on a large metal sculpture as part of the Sculpture by the Lakes exhibition.
 The large metal sculpture was formed by milling.
-As part of the process a scale is created called “mill scale” which coats the surface.
-A feature of the exhibit was its changing patina cause by the environment.
+As part of the process, a scale is created called “mill scale” which coats the surface.
+A feature of the exhibit was its changing patina caused by the environment.
 The presence of mill scale would prevent this from happening.
-Symblast used sand blasting to sensitively remove the mill scale and enabled it to show its patina as intended by the artist.
+Symblast used sandblasting to sensitively remove the mill scale and enabled it to show its patina as intended by the artist.

 Symblast working on a metal sculpture using sandblasting to remove mill scale